g-piras/HTML-Project/README/readme.md

 ## Final target

-Create an website with various areas that display information about an Esports league, its tournaments, teams and players
+Create a website with various areas that display information about an Esports league, its tournaments, teams and players

 #